 Phillips joined the UO in 2000 and is an expert in ecology and evolution, the biology of aging, molecular biology and the genetics of complex traits.
 He has served as the director of the UO’s Institute for Ecology and Evolution, head of the Department of Biology and associate vice president for research.

 He also served as acting executive director of the Phil and Penny Knight Campus for Accelerating Scientific Impact from 2016 to 2018, successfully launching the most important research initiative in UO history.
 In that role, he was responsible for leading the design and construction process for new facilities, establishing governance and educational policies, and initiating and supporting innovative graduate internship and entrepreneurship programs.

-I am pleased to announce that Biology Professor Patrick Phillips will be the UO’s next provost and senior vice president.
-From a pool of tremendously strong internal candidates, Patrick emerged as the next provost due to his nearly two decades of distinguished service as one of the UO’s most respected faculty members, a track record of success as an administrative leader, and clear vision for what it will take for this institution to achieve new levels of academic excellence and distinction.
-Patrick will begin his term July 1.
+“From a pool of tremendously strong internal candidates, Patrick emerged as the next provost due to his nearly two decades of distinguished service as one of the UO’s most respected faculty members, a track record of success as an administrative leader, and clear vision for what it will take for this institution to achieve new levels of academic excellence and distinction,” UO President Michael H. Schill wrote in announcing the choice.